Having a baby changes daily life, but it does not erase identity, support, or future possibilities.

 - Let your version of “a good parent” be realistic, not perfect.

 Tiny routines count.
-A walk alone, a shower without rushing, a chapter of a book, or one honest conversation with a friend can remind you that you are still here.
+A walk alone or a shower without rushing can help.
+So can a chapter of a book or one honest conversation with a friend.

 Your social life may look different

-You may not go out the same way for a while, but connection can still happen.
+Your social life may change shape for a while.
+Connection can still happen.
 Invite a friend over for coffee.
 Meet another parent for a short walk.
 Send a voice note instead of waiting for the perfect time to call.

 Some friendships adapt easily.
 Others may take more effort.
 If you are worried about losing touch, you might like these tips on maintaining friendships after college, which also apply to other busy life stages.

-Having a baby can affect your career, but it does not erase your skills, ambition, or future options.
-You may need childcare, schedule changes, parental leave, a different pace, or a serious conversation with your employer or partner.
+Having a baby can affect your career while leaving your skills, ambition, and future options intact.
+You may need childcare, schedule changes, or parental leave.
+You may also need a different pace or a serious conversation with your employer or partner.

 Be honest about what you need.
 Also be careful with all-or-nothing thinking.
 Some parents step back for a season.
 Some continue working.
 Some change paths.
 None of those choices mean your life is over.